starpants/bathfilmclub/docs/DESIGN_SYSTEM.md

 - **Film-derived colour** — CMY (cyan/magenta/yellow) from colour darkroom printer lights
 - **Grid-based layout** — Alignment and consistency across all pages
 - **Iconic motif** — Square symbol from the logo, reused throughout
-- **Restrained palette** — Black base, white text, red brand accent, CMY for film tiers
+- **Restrained palette** — Dark teal base, cream text, dark red accent, CMY for film tiers

 The site should feel like a **curated film archive** or **arts organisation** — editorial and bold, not commercial or social.